aws-samples/redshift-immersionday-labs/lab2/README.md

 querytxt like '%customer%'
 order by query desc;
 ```
+Note: Time timestamp of the ANALYZE will correlate to when the COPY command was executed and there will be no entry for the second analyze statement.
+Redshift knows that it does not need to run the ANALYZE operation as no data has changed in the table.

 ## Table Maintenance - VACUUM
 You should run the VACUUM command following a significant number of deletes or updates.
 To perform an update, Amazon Redshift deletes the original row and appends the updated row, so every update is effectively a delete and an insert.
 While, Amazon Redshift recently enabled a feature which automatically and periodically reclaims space, it is a good idea to be aware of how to manually perform this operation.
 You can run a full vacuum, a delete only vacuum, or sort only vacuum.